 The Three Pillars

-As part of the Honor Code, students commit to speaking the host language for the entirety of the stay — nearly seven weeks.
+As part of the Honor Code, students commit to speaking the host language for the entirety of the stay — five to six weeks.
 While the Language Commitment enables students to think, dream and speak in the foreign language, it is perhaps the most challenging aspect of the Honor Code.
-The Language Commitment is key to achieving optimal linguistic gains and fundamental to the total immersion environment of the Program.
+The Language Commitment is key to achieving optimal linguistic gains and fundamental to the total immersion environment of the program.